Electric Cars: The Basics

 Sign up to the newsletter

-The All-Electric MG 5 EV
+The All-Electric MG 5 EV Estate

 MG Motor UK Limited (MG Motor), is a UK headquartered British automotive manufacturer, now owned by the Chinese automotive company, SAIC Motor.
 SAIC is owned by the Chinese government and headquartered in Shanghai.
 MG was owned by MG Rover up to 2005, before the collapse of the company.
-Despite the change in ownership, MG cars continue to be manufactured at the historic Longbridge plant in the UK.
+The automotive company currently has the following battery-electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) on sale:

 PROS | CONS |